myminseok/pivotal-docs/rsyslog/custom-monitor/README.md

-This guide describes how to collect system info process info and metric for troubleshooting and forward to external log server via rsyslog.
+This guide describes how to collect VM information to syslog on the vm where this script is running on and optionally forward to external log server via rsyslog.

 ## Following system info can be collected every 10 second but it can be customizable:
 - top 2 process with high cpu usage : ps aux --sort -rss